Deco&Design

 photo source: danishdesignstore.com

 In 1933 he made another chair that became famous, the Safari chair, considered one of the first pieces of do-it-yourself designer furniture.
 The chair can be easily assembled and disassembled even without tools.
-Klint was inspired to make it by British officers' campaign chairs.
-This chair has created a real revolution, being made of leather or canvas, in various types of quality wood (mahogany, oak, ash).
+Klint was inspired by British officers' camp chairs.
+This chair has created a real revolution by being made of leather or canvas, in different types of quality wood (mahogany, oak, ash).

 Danish designer